microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ## Prerequisites

-To successfully complete this tutorial on Ubuntu, install the following:
+To complete this tutorial on Ubuntu, install the following:

 1. [Visual Studio Code](/download).
 1. [C++ extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-You can install the C/C++ extension by searching for 'c++' in the Extensions view (`kb(workbench.view.extensions)`).
+Install the C/C++ extension by searching for 'c++' in the Extensions view (`kb(workbench.view.extensions)`).

     ![C/C++ extension](images/cpp/cpp-extension.png)

 1. [CMake Tools extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
-You can install the C/C++ extension by searching for 'cmake tools' in the Extensions view (`kb(workbench.view.extensions)`).
+Install the C/C++ extension by searching for 'cmake tools' in the Extensions view (`kb(workbench.view.extensions)`).

     ![CMake tools extension](images/cpp/cmake-extension.png)

-1. You'll also need to install CMake, a compiler, a debugger, and a generator.
+1. You'll also need to install CMake, a compiler, a debugger, and a generator to write the input files for your native build system.

 ### Ensure that CMake is installed

 The VS Code CMake Tools extension does its work using CMake installed on your system.
-For best results, use CMake version 3.17 or greater.
+For best results, use CMake version 3.15 or greater.

 See if CMake is already installed on your system.
 Open a Terminal window and enter the following command: